hankbao/libreboot/docs/gnulinux/grub_hardening.md

 has some GPG support built in, for checking signatures.

-This tutorial assumes you have a libreboot image (rom) that you wish to modify, to which we shall henceforth refer to as \"my.rom\".
+This tutorial assumes you have a libreboot image (rom) that you wish to modify, to which we shall henceforth refer to as "my.rom".
 This tutorial modifies grubtest.cfg, this means signing and password protection will work after switching to it in the main boot menu and bricking due to incorrect configuration will be impossible.
 After you